Sensor and transmitter frequently asked questions

-Find answers to frequently asked questions for your sensor and transmitter.
+Find answers to frequently asked questions related to troubleshooting and best practices for your Medtronic Guardian™ sensor and transmitter.

 When and how should I charge the transmitter?

-Charge the transmitter each time you change your sensor (which may take up to two hours).
-To charge, place the transmitter on the charger.
-When the transmitter is charging, a green light will flash on the charger.
-When charging is complete, the green light on the charger will stay on, without flashing, for 15 to 20 seconds and then turn off.
+When the transmitter is charging, a green light flashes on the gray charger.
+When charging is complete, the green light on the charger turns off.
+It can take up to two hours to fully recharge, but typically only takes 15 to 20 minutes.
 A fully charged transmitter can be used for a maximum of seven days without recharging.

 transmitter inserting into charger

 When you remove the transmitter from the charger, a green light should flash on the transmitter.
-This indicates that it has enough battery power to be connected to the sensor.
-If you do not see the green flashing light on the transmitter, place it back on the charger until it is fully charged.
+If you don’t see the green light flash on the transmitter, place the transmitter back on the charger until it is fully charged.

 transmitter with green light